Procurement Insights and Analytics: Tools for Procurement Insights and Analytics Automation

 Descriptive Analytics

-Descriptive analytics is the first step in procurement data analytics.
-It shows what happened in the past.
-Teams use it to review spend, orders, and supplier activity.
-Many procurement analytics tools start here because it is easy to track and share.
+Descriptive analytics shows what happened.
+Teams review spend, orders, savings, and supplier activity.
+Most procurement analytics tools begin here.
+Dashboards make trends easy to spot and share.

 Key features of descriptive analytics: